totravel/minidocx/README.md

 ### Rich Text

-A region of text with a common set of properties is represented by a `RichText` object which can be created by calling the `addRichText()` method on a `Paragraph` object with a piece of text encoded in UTF-8 as argument.
+A sequence of characters with a set of properties is represented by a `RichText` object which can be created by calling the `addRichText()` method on a `Paragraph` object with a piece of text encoded in UTF-8 as argument.
 Ensure that all characters, including font names mentioned below, are encoded in UTF-8.

 ```cpp
 RichTextPointer rich = para->addRichText(u8"Happy Chinese New Year!\n中国新年快乐！");
 ```

 As you can see, the escape character `\n` (line break) is allowed.
-Note that the tab character `\t` is also allowd but the carriage return character `\r` is omitted.
+Note that the tab character `\t` is also allowed but the carriage return character `\r` is omitted.

 A single `RichTextProperties` object is created for each `RichText` object to store formatting properties for the text, such as font family, font size, font color, highlight, spacing, etc.